JICE

 ▲ Page Top

-List of Faculty members capable of guiding JDS China Fellows and their Research Specialties
+List of Faculty members capable of guiding JDS China Fellows

 The Faculty Committee officially selects one main supervisor for the JDS China Fellow when he/she enrolls in our School in October.
 The main supervisor selects one sub-supervisor for the JDS China Fellow.